orhantoy/musteri/README.md

 - CSV must be delimited with comma `,` and UTF-8 encoded.
 - Only CSV is supported.
-- CSV file must have a header row with hard-coded column names.
+- First line in CSV file is always regarded as header.

 ## Improvements